petebrew/fhaes/README.md

 Making a new release should be a relatively quick and simply process, but there are still a few things to remember:

  * Make sure this documentation is up-to-date.
+ * Compile manual including glossary, bibTeX and makeindex commands
+ * Run pdf2htmlEX to generate HTML version of manual
+ * Copy html file to server and update symbolic link for most recent version
+ * Update RemoteHelp URLs in FHAES code where necessary
  * Update the logging appenders to an appropriate level so that the user is not swamped by debug messages.
  * Increment the build version number(s) in the pom.xml of FHAES and any of the other modules as applicable.
  * Check the code in Eclipse and eliminate as many warnings as possible.